Laillaa/CStat-Project/Report.md

 - P-values from hypothesis testing (where lower values indicate stronger statistical significance)
 - Variance of each feature (under the assumption that a higher spread may carry more informative value)

-Each of the criteria were assigned a cutstom (and perhaps arbitrary) weight in the final ranking formula.
+Each of the criteria were assigned a custom (and perhaps arbitrary) weight in the final ranking formula.
 Features were then sorted by their total score, allowing us to focus on those with the greatest potential predictive power.

 ### Binary variables
 For the binary variables, we started by collecting some insights via descriptive statistics by using, same as before, the `.describe()` function.
 Then, we computed their correlation with the 'SalePrice' variable, our analysis's focal point, to get an idea of their impact on it.
 Despite the negative results, we kept them for further possible uses.